The Economic and Financial Crimes Commission has made new moves against Patience Jonathan as the fight against corruption continue.

 It has been revealed that the Economic and Financial Crimes Commission (EFCC) has been intensifying moves against, Patience Jonathan.

-The indications emerged on Friday that the EFCC is moving to gather evidence against the former First Lady for a possible prosecution.
+The indications emerged on Friday that the EFCC is moving to gather evidence against the former First Lady for a possible prosecution

-to The Punch, a top operative of the commission said on Friday that the leadership of the commission had initiated a discreet probe of the former First Lady in a bid to assemble evidence against her in the event of her prosecution as a fallout of the commission’s decision to freeze $20m traced to her.
+, a top operative of the commission said on Friday that the leadership of the commission had initiated a discreet probe of the former First Lady in a bid to assemble evidence against her in the event of her prosecution as a fallout of the commission’s decision to freeze $20m traced to her.

 The source said that the commission had assembled a team of detectives saddled with the responsibility of identifying all houses and property belonging to the former First Lady.